You can easily earn a free flight to Japan in less than a year, but you’ll have to get the

 The second most flexible rewards program is American Express Membership Rewards.
 You can transfer MR points to 17 frequent flyer programs, including ANA, British Airways and Singapore Airlines.
 The American Express Premier Rewards Gold card also has the best bonus earning categories, offering triple points for airfare and double points for restaurants, gas and groceries.

 Co-branded airline cards, like the Alaska Airlines and British Airways Visa Signature cards, are tied to one carrier.
 You cannot transfer the miles to other programs, which significantly limits their usefulness.
-They do typically come with some useful carrier-specific perks, such as free checked bags and priority seating, but I’d only consider getting a co-branded airline card if I often flew with the carrier or if I was planning to cancel the card after getting the award flight.
+But they do typically come with some useful carrier-specific perks, such as free checked bags and priority seating.

 |Card:||Alaska Airlines Visa Signature|